Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 On the other hand, Gaggia semi-automatic espresso machines don’t include a grinder.
 This is an additional expense, and it’s a big one, as high-quality grinders don’t come cheap.
 Or, you might already have a high-quality burr grinder and can save by buying a semi-automatic.

-Check out our Best Espresso Machine for Beginners.
+Check out our Best Espresso Machine for Beginners and Best Espresso Machine with a Grinder.

 Frequently Asked Question